 Associate Professor of Global Studies; Chair and Departmental Faculty Advisor for Global Studies

-Alexandra Délano Alonso is Assistant Professor of Global Studies and the current holder of the Eugene M. Lang Professorship for Excellence in Teaching and Mentoring.
+Alexandra Délano Alonso is Associate Professor and Chair of Global Studies, and the current holder of the Eugene M. Lang Professorship for Excellence in Teaching and Mentoring.
 She received her doctorate in International Relations from the University of Oxford.
-Her work focuses on diaspora policies, the transnational relationships between states and migrants, migration in the Central America-Mexico-US corridor, sanctuary, and the politics of memory in relation to undocumented migration.
+Her research focuses on diaspora policies, the transnational relationships between states and migrants, migration in the Central America-Mexico-US corridor, sanctuary, and the politics of memory in relation to undocumented migration.
 Her work is driven by a concern with the inequalities underlying the causes of migration, the structures that lead to the marginalization of undocumented migrants in the public sphere, and the practices of resistance and solidarity focused on migrants' acces to rights, from a transnational perspective.